Top 8 resources to learn React and JavaScript

 Frontend Masters

 Frontend Masters is an online training platform focused on Web Development.
-It is perfect if you are looking for some more detailed explanation of the modern frontend stack.
-Not only does it have excellent and lengthy lessons but also quizzes and workshops.
+It is perfect if you want a more detailed explanation of the modern frontend stack.
+Not only does it have excellent and lengthy lessons, but also quizzes and workshops.

 Epic React